mverleg/parse_duration/README.md

 This is a fork of [zeta12ti's `parse_duration`](https://github.com/zeta12ti/parse_duration).

+Main differences:

-It fixes a DOS issue and drops support for numbers bigger than ±9.22e18.
+* It fixes a DOS issue.
+* It drops support for numbers bigger than ±9.22e18.
+* It drops support for exponential notation.

 ---